hulu/roca/README.md

 ### Output & CI Support
 Roca exclusively reports its state via the [Test Anything Protocol](http://testanything.org/), and defaults to a Mocha-like "spec" output.
 Failed tests cause the `roca` CLI to return a non-zero exit code, which allows most continuous integration systems to automatically detect pass/fail states.

+Other output formats are available!
+See `roca --help` for more details.

 #### CLI Options

 | Option                  | Behavior       |